braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_user_update.md

 ### Advanced JSON composer

-Then, add an attribute, event, or purchase JSON object to the JSON composer.
+Add an attribute, event, or purchase JSON object to the JSON composer.
 You can add up to 65,536 characters to the JSON composer.

 ![][2]{: style="max-width:80%;"}